ccozens/learning_blog/src/routes/posts/[...slug]/learning_blog/deconstructing_sveltekit_search.md

 ```

 -   `node.addEventListener('keydown', handle_keydown);` adds the event listener to the node.
--   The destoy function is triggered when the component is destroyed, and removes the event listener.
+-   The destroy function is triggered when the component is destroyed, and removes the event listener.
     -   `node.removeEventListener('keydown', handle_keydown` removes the event listener.
     -   `if (reset_focus) {previous?.focus({ preventScroll: true });};` returns focus to the previous element if _reset_focus_ is true, and prevents scrolling using _preventScroll: true_.